folkswhocode/awesome-diversity/FIGURES.md

 ## Submission Guidelines

 * Ensure the figure is notable.
 [Use the Wikipedia guidelines](https://en.wikipedia.org/wiki/Wikipedia:Notability).
 We don't want to list your neighbor Nancy who happens to fix PCs in her spare time! ;)
-* For LGBT figures, please ensure they are historical or publically "out"
+* For LGBTQ figures, please ensure they are historical or publically "out"
 * For figures who fit into several categories - I have no idea yet
 * Please order figures alphabetically by surname